CD-Xbow/sav8/README.md

 - Audio: Most web-friendly formats (mp3, wav, ogg, m4a etc.).
 - Video: mp4, webm, ogg.
 (Audio only, no video display in this version.)
 Not Supported: avi and some proprietary formats.
+- MIDI: supports playing midi files through the built in midi player, I use this one: https://github.com/cifkao/html-midi-player

 ### Tips & Troubleshooting